traefik/traefik-helm-chart/EXAMPLES.md

 ## Install with auto-scaling

 When enabling [HPA](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/)
-to adjust replicas count according to CPU Usage, you'll need to set resources and nullify replicas.
+to adjust the replicas count according to CPU Usage, you'll need to set resources and nullify replicas.

 ```yaml
 deployment: